The Boldman House Museum

 The Boldman House Garden

 The Boldman House Garden Committee, an all-volunteer group dedicated to the restoration of the Boldman grounds, developed a complete garden plan in 2002.
-The garden is styled to replicate a 1910-1920 era American garden.
+The committee worked from the garden plan and from the vision for the garden written by Miss Boldman in a 1988 letter.
+The garden is styled to replicate a 1910–1920 era American garden, featuring those heirloom perennial, shrub, and tree cultivars that would have been available to American gardeners of that time period.
+Occasionally, improved cultivars had to be substituted for the sake of disease resistance.

 The Car